Caspe: Demography

-In the document of 1495 —census of the Kingdom of Aragon ordered by King Fernando the Catholic—, Caspe has 295 households, which is equivalent to an approximate population of 1,600 inhabitants.
-Among them were 10% of Mudejar Muslims, 5% of Jews and 6% of clerics, including Hospital Order knights.
+In the 1495 census of the Kingdom of Aragon ordered by Fernando the Catholic, Caspe had 295 households, an approximate population of 1,600 inhabitants.
+Among them 10% were Mudejar Muslims, 5% Jews and 6% clerics, including Hospital Order knights.

-The 1857 census of Spain, which inaugurated the statistical series, records a population of 10,609 inhabitants in the town, being at that time the third most populous nucleus in the province of Zaragoza, after the capital and Calatayud.
-Within the 20th century, Caspe reached the maximum population, 9,981 inhabitants, in 1950.
-Starting in the 1960s, the rural exodus began, which affected all of Aragon, resulting in a decrease in the population.
+The 1857 census of Spain, which inaugurated the statistical series, records a population of 10,609 inhabitants in the town, at that time the third most populous in the province of Zaragoza, after the capital and Calatayud.
+In the 20th century, Caspe reached its maximum population, 9,981 inhabitants, in 1950.
+Starting in the 1960s, the rural exodus began, which affected all of Aragon, and resulted in a decrease in the population.

-In 2018 the population of Caspe reached 9,525 inhabitants, similar to the one it had in the middle of the 20th century.
+In 2018 the population of Caspe reached 9,525 inhabitants, similar to the population it had in the middle of the 20th century.
 On the other hand, in recent years there has been a considerable increase in the immigrant population.